codefilarete/stalactite/spring-integration/spring-data/src/main/java/org/codefilarete/stalactite/spring/repository/query/README.md

 - entity existence, method must start with "exists"

 Obviously, entity selection follows load logic of defined mapping.
 And deletion also, which means that entities must be loaded before being deleted.

+As Spring does, Stalactite supports native queries through the [@NativeQuery](NativeQuery.java) annotation.
+It also supports object-oriented queries, but in a different way of Spring's one: due to the lack of an equivalent to JPQL, Stalactite provides the [@BeanQuery](BeanQuery.java) annotation to create a Spring bean that overrides the default query prepared by Stalactite engine.

+# Known unsupported features

+Due to the different nature of Stalactite with JPA, some annotations do not make sense with it:
+- @NamedQuery
+- @NamedNativeQuery
+- @NamedQueries
+- @NamedNativeQueries
+- @Modifying
+- @QueryHints

+Stalactite does not support entity update, at least for now.